Nov 21, 2024

 5.2 Employment

-Meridian Community College has a systematic method of insuring that equal opportunities for employment are available to all interested persons without regard to race, color, religion, sex, national origin, age, or disability.
+Meridian Community College systematically ensures that equal employment opportunities are available to all interested individuals without regard to race, color, religion, sex, national origin, age, or disability.

 5.3 Initial Employment